ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation

 We systematically study other elements orthogonal to the algorithmic formulation.
 Specifically, we propose a high rendering resolution of $512\times 512$ during training and an annealed distilling time schedule to improve the visual quality.
 We also carefully design a scene initialization, which is crucial for complex scene generation.

 \textbf{High-resolution rendering for NeRF training.}$\mbox{ }$ We choose Instant NGP~\cite{muller2022instant} for efficient high-resolution rendering and optimize NeRF with up to 512 training resolution using VSD.
-Specifically, we find that SDS is one of the main bottlenecks for optimizing NeRFs in prior works~\citep{poole2022dreamfusion,lin2022magic3d}.
-Instead, by applying VSD, we can obtain high-fidelity NeRFs with resolutions varying from $64$ to $512$.
+By applying VSD, we obtain high-fidelity NeRFs with resolutions varying from $64$ to $512$.

 \textbf{Scene initialization for NeRF training.}$\mbox{ }$ We initialize the density for NeRF as $\sigma_{ \text{init}}(\vmu) = \lambda_{\sigma}\,(1 - \frac{||\vmu||_2}{r})$, where $\lambda_{\sigma}$ is the density strength, $r$ is the density radius, and $\vmu$ is the coordinate.
 For object-centric scenes, we follow the \textit{object-centric initialization} used in Magic3D~\cite{lin2022magic3d} with $\lambda_{\sigma} = 10$ and $r=0.5$; For complex scenes, we propose \textit{scene initialization} by setting $ \lambda_{\sigma} = -10$ to make the density ``hollow'' and $r = 2.5$ that encloses the camera.
 We show in Appendix~\ref{sec:ablation} that the scene initialization can help to generate high-fidelity complex scenes without other modifications to the existing algorithm.
 In addition, we can further add a centric object to the complex scene by using object-centric initialization for $||\vmu||_2 < 5/6$ and scene initialization for others, where the hyperparameter $5/6$ ensures the initial density function is continuous.